 Establishing Named Funds (Memorial, Endowed, and Restricted) at New Mexico Tech

 Policy adopted Aug.
 30, 2007.
-Queries should be directed to the Director for Advancement.
+Queries should be directed to the Director of Advancement.

 A fund may be established at NMT in honor or in memory of a family member, friend or colleague.
 Faculty, administrators and staff are often the first line of contact when a member of the community seeks information about memorial or honorary giving opportunities at NMT.
-University Advancement, should be contacted when an honorary or memorial fund is being requested.
+The Office for Advancement should be contacted when an honorary or memorial fund is being requested.

 In most cases, the dollar amount of a fund will not be known in advance of establishing the fund, so alternative options should be discussed with the donor.